Knit Along with Fee n Me

 The very lovely Sayraphim Lothian is helping me learn how to turn my little-red-bus logo into gorgeous knitted toys.
 These will be sent to six of my wonderful crowdfunding campaign supporters – thank you so much for giving me the excuse to make something so totally brilliant!

 Want to join in?
 Please do, all welcome!
 And please drop in to ask questions, report any problems and share what you make.
-You can post updates or pics on my facebook page or link to your work in the comments here :)
+You can download this post as a PDF, post updates or pics on my facebook page or link to your work in the comments here :)

 This is what we’ll be knitting: